barnysanchez/useful_guides/Python Virtual Environments.md

 **Multiple Python versions:** Different installations of Python on the same machine, 2.7 and 3.4 for example.

-**Virtual environments:** isolated independent environments that can have both a specific version of Python and of any project-specific packages installed within them, without affecting any other projects.
+**Virtual environments:** Refers to isolated independent environments that can have both a specific version of Python and of any project-specific packages installed within them, without affecting any other projects.

 A virtual environment (also called a venv) is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a “system” Python, i.e. one which is installed as part of your operating system.